-Condenser air is drawn in from the bottom of the rear panel and discharged out the top of the rear panel.
+Condenser air is drawn in from the bottom of the rear panel and discharged out the top of the rear panel & side panels.
 Failure to maintain clearance space will reduce capacity of the unit and cause premature compressor failure.

-The Dispenser must be placed using the 4 inch legs that are included.
+The Dispenser needs to be placed using 4" legs that are included.

-Figure 5.
+Figure 4.
 Minimum Clearances